growerp/growerpuntil20220814/README.md

 6. change pasword
 7. communication with the server.
 8. tests of all functions.
-9. switch to new company.
+9. switch to new another company.
 10. 'About' form describing the App.
 11. routing
 12. state management
 13. master of ALL models
+14. Fully multicompany.

-For the backend you need the Moqui ERP system (moqui.org) with an extra component: https://github.com/growerp/growerp-backend-mobile
+For the backend you need the Moqui or OFBiz ERP system (moqui.org) with an extra component: https://github.com/growerp/growerp-backend-mobile